 Once you have completed your course, your degree will be conferred and you will become an official graduate of the University.

-Find out everything you need to know before the ceremony, including how to RSVP to your invitation, on our ‘Prepare for graduation page’.
-For information on how graduation ceremonies will be run during this time, including how COVID safe practices will be implemented, visit our ‘On the day’ page.
+Find out everything you need to know before the ceremony, including how to RSVP to your invitation, on our Prepare for graduation page.
+For information on how graduation ceremonies will be run during this time, including how COVID safe practices will be implemented, see On the day.
 If you are unable to make it to your graduation, you will graduate in absentia and your degree will be conferred on the date outlined in your graduation invite.